Recreation

 ParkScore®, prepared by Trust for Public Land (TPL), compares park systems across the 100 most populated cities in the United States.
 Published annually, the index measures park systems according to access, investment, amenities, acreage, and equity.
 (Boulder and Fort Collins are not among the 100 most populated American cities, therefore, they are not included in the scoring.)

-ParkScore® Index, 2017 – 2022 (scored on a 100-point scale based on highest actual score among set)5
+ParkScore® Index, 2018 – 2024 (scored on a 100-point scale)5

 ParkScore®

 Further investigation is warranted regarding how park space for military installations is considered.
 Colorado Springs rates above-average on park space for lower-income neighborhoods, yet very low on park space for neighborhoods of color.
-A contributor to this unusual pattern appears to be that military installations rank as underserved because park space there may not meet the definition of “no barrier to entry for any portion of the population.”
+A contributor to this unusual pattern appears to be that military installations rank as underserved because park space there may not meet the definition of “no barrier to entry” for any portion of the population.6

 An efficient and inexpensive method to improve quality of life centered around parks and recreation is to improve communication and coordination within the parks and recreation-focused community.
 Many parks and recreation stakeholders are involved in the Colorado Springs and Pikes Peak region.
 Organizations like the Pikes Peak Outdoor Recreation Alliance (PPORA), that bring numerous stakeholders together to communicate and align, are critically important.
 An opportunity, albeit complex, for PPORA could be to include other institutions with significant recreational assets like public school districts, colleges, sport’s governing bodies, and large private organizations like YMCA and The Broadmoor.